dodyg/practical-aspnetcore/projects/orchard-core/routing/README.md

 Each of this module uses `OrchardCore.Module.Targets`.

-The host application is a normal ASP.NET Core app that use `OrchardCore.Application.Mvc.Targets` and has references to the projects of `ForumModule` and `TicketModule`.
+The host application is a normal ASP.NET Core app that uses `OrchardCore.Application.Mvc.Targets` and has references to the projects of `ForumModule` and `TicketModule`.

 By default, OCF creates areas based on the name of your modules.
 Hence we have `ForumModule` and `TicketModule` areas in this app.